tkennon/clifromyaml/README.md

 `go get github.com/tkennon/clifromyaml` and make sure that `~/go/bin` is in your PATH.

+## Why `clifromyaml`?

+There are many other mature and feature-full cli packages for Go, and by comparison `clifromyaml` seems rather basic.
+I wrote this package to make getting up and running with a console app quick and easy for developers, not to provide every possible configuration option under the sun.
+I am sure there will be applications for which `clifromyaml` does not meet all the requirements, but those projects will be well served by something like github.com/spf13/cobra or github.com/urfave/cli.

+Goals:

+- simplicity
+- readability
+- speed of development

+Non-goals:

+- feature compatibility with other Go CLI packages
+- infinitely extensible and customisable CLI options

+This is not to say that features won't be added, but they won't be added at the expense of any of the project goals.

 ## Example

 Define a CLI in a yaml file